 The University Learning Center (ULC) provides academic support in undergraduate and graduate writing,

-ESL.
-Students are served through one-on-one tutoring sessions with trained tutors, either in person or via Skype, on an as-needed or weekly basis.
+math, ESL, Adobe Creative Suite, and time management.
+Students are served through individual tutoring sessions with trained tutors, either in person or online, on an as-needed or weekly basis.
 You can schedule appointments in advance on

 Starfish by following the instructions on the

 ULC website or simply walk in.
-Skype appointments and weekly sessions must be booked directly through the ULC; please email
+Online appointments and weekly sessions must be booked directly through the ULC; please email

 email@example.com or call 212.229.5121.

-The ULC also holds a variety of skill-building workshops, such as Time Management, Research Writing, and Oral Presentations.
+The ULC also holds a variety of skill-building workshops on topics such as time management, research writing, and oral presentations.
 Many of these workshops are available by Livestream for those who cannot attend in person.
 For more information, visit the

 IT Central212.229.5300 x4357 firstname.lastname@example.org